Marathwada Mitra Mandal's College of Engineering

 The trust "Marathwada Mitra Mandal, Pune" was established in 1967 by Hon.
 Late Shri.
 Shankarraoji Chavan, Former Home Minister, Govt. of India as the "Founder President".
 The trust had started its activity with the objective of providing hostel or similar accommodation in Pune to the students.
 This trust is established through the inspiration of socially and educationally charged personalities, with motto "Yethe Bahutanche Hit" (Welfare of Masses).

+It is centrally located in the heart of Karvenagar, Pune, recognized as the Best College by Savitribai Phule Pune University (SPPU).
+Marathwada Mitra Mandal’s College of Engineering (MMCOE), Pune, stands as a prestigious institution committed to academic excellence and societal impact.
+Established in 2006, the institute upholds its motto, “Welfare of the Masses,” while delivering quality education aligned with Outcome-Based Education (OBE) and the New Education Policy (NEP) 2020 .The institute is NAAC A++ and NBA accredited.

 Mass education, co-education and dedication towards overall development of the region are the watchwords of the trust.
 At present the trust has four educational campuses at Deccan, Karvenagar, Lohagaon and Kalewadi.

 The college located in Pune, Karvenagar Maharashtra.
 The college offers Bachelors in Engineering (B.E) in the branch of Computer, Electrical, Electronics and Telecommunication, Information Technology and Mechanical Engineering and Artificial Intelligence.
 The college also provides Masters in Business Management (MBA) and Computer Engineering.!.

 Introduction

 MMCOE is affiliated to Savitribai Phule Pune University accredited with 'A' grade by NAAC and recognized by DTE Maharashtra. and approved by AICTE New Delhi.
 MMCOE has been recognised as the BEST COLLEGE-2019 by SPPU.
 MMCOE is one feather in the cap of Marathwada Mitra Mandal Pune, from the academic year 2006 - 2007.
 It offers five engineering programmes (Computer, Electrical, E&TC, Information Technology, Mechanical and Artificial Intelligence) and two P.G programmes MBA and ME(Computer Engineering).
 It houses 2000+ students and 200 staff members.
 Along with the focus on core academics, college also takes care of overall personality development of the students.
 The college has an active robotics cell, NCC, Training and Placement cell etc. The students are motivated to actively participate in co-curricular and extra-curricular activities.
 They have brought many laurels to the Institute in the events such as Vinodottam Karandak, Firodiya Karandak, Zest, Dexterity etc.